-135 the discrete ordinate method DISORT 2.1 (Stamnes et al., 1988).
+ARTDECO calculations also incorporate the IIR instrument functions.
+The 1-D radiative transfer computation is performed by the discrete ordinate method DISORT 2.1 (Stamnes et al., 1988).

 The cloud optical properties used for the ice cloud simulations are computed assuming the ice cloud is composed of a generalized mixture of ice crystal habits with its size distribution defined in the microphysical model of the collection 6 data products distributed by the Moderate Resolution Imaging Spectroradiometer (MODIS) project (Baum et al., 2011).
 Liquid clouds are assumed to be composed of spherical water droplets with a typical stratus size distribution as defined in Stephens (1979).

-140 Optical properties of sea salt at an atmospheric relative humidity of 80 % obtained from the Optical Properties of Aerosols and Clouds (OPAC) database (Hess et al., 1998) are used for the marine aerosol layer simulations.
+Optical properties of sea salt at an atmospheric relative humidity of 80 % obtained from the Optical Properties of Aerosols and Clouds (OPAC) database (Hess et al., 1998) are used for the marine aerosol layer simulations.
 Dust layer simulations use optical properties derived from Saharan desert dust measured in Mauritania (Di Biagio et al., 2017).

-Simulations are performed for standard tropical and midlatitudes atmospheres (McClatchey, 1972) over an ocean surface with emissivities of 0.971 at 8.65 μm, 0.984 at 10.60 μm, and 0.982 at 12.05 μm, consistently with Garnier et al. (2021).
+Simulations are performed for standard tropical and midlatitudes atmospheres (McClatchey, 1972) over an ocean surface with emissivities of 0.971 at $8.65 \mu m$ , 0.984 at $10.60 \mu m$ , and 0.982 at $12.05 \mu m$ , consistently with Garnier et al. (2021).

-145 3 IIR signature
+3 IIR signature

-As introduced earlier, IIR cloud-aerosol discrimination is based on the analysis of both 8.65 $\mu$ m - 12.05 $\mu$ m and 10.60 $\mu$ m -12.05 $\mu$ m BTDs.
+As introduced earlier, IIR cloud-aerosol discrimination is based on the analysis of both 8.65 μm - 12.05 μm and 10.60 μm -12.05 μm BTDs.
 In faint layers where CALIOP is most likely to have ambiguous cloud-aerosol discrimination (Liu et al., 2019), the layer infrared signature is better represented after subtracting the clear-sky contribution.
-Thus, our study is based on the "IIR signature" of the layer, that we define as the relationship between (BT8.65 - BT12.05) - (BT8.65 - BT12.05)CS and (BT10.60 - BT12.05) - (BT10.60 - BT12.05)CS, where the "CS" upperscript refers to the clear-sky computations provided in the IIR level 2 track product.
+Thus, our study is based on the IIR signature of the layer, that we define as the relationship between (BT8.65 - BT12.05) - (BT8.65 - BT12.05)CS and (BT10.60 - BT12.05) - (BT10.60 - BT12.05)CS, where the "CS" upperscript refers to the clear-sky computations provided in the IIR level 2 track product.